joinpursuit/9-1-module-two-assessment/README.md

 ### Reset Reviews

-A button with an `id` of `reset-reviews`, when clicked should empty the `ul` where the reviews were being populated.
+A button with an `id` of `reset-reviews`, when clicked, should empty the `ul` where the reviews were being populated.

 ### Get People for Movie